List of frequently asked questions relating to planning applications.

 Q. Do I need planning permission to change the use of my property?

 The Use Class Order can be viewed which will give you an overview of the Use Classes.
-We do not hold records of the current use Class of a given property unless a planning application has been submitted for changed of use.
+We will only be able to tell you the current Class if an application has already been submitted for a change of use for the property.

 Q. Can I appeal against a decision when I have objected to the application?

-Only the applicant/agent of an application can appeal against the council's decision.
+In accordance with planning legislation only the applicant or agent of an application can appeal against the council's decision.

 Q. I have already carried out work.
 Does this require Planning Permission.